equinor/ecalc/docs/docs/about/modelling/setup/models/compressor_modelling/compressor_charts/index.md

 ---

 # Compressor chart
-The compressor chart is used to setup a model of each compressor. eCalc™ currently support four ways to setup a compressor chart
+The compressor chart is used to set up a model of each compressor. eCalc™ currently support four ways to set up a compressor chart

 - Predefined single speed chart